-Back in Newport at the time of this census there is a record of what seems to be Ann Madge Dart, living with her son, Hermon Dart, in St. Woollos, Newport, in the house of William Jones, although she is recorded with the christian name Elizabeth.
-The discrepancy in Ann Madge Dart’s forename, and the fact that her age is two years "over" may be the result of the information being given by "William Jones".
+Back in Newport at the time of this census there is a record of what seems to be Ann Madge Dart, living with her son, Hermon Dart, at 22 Baldwin Street, St. Woollos, Newport, although she is recorded with the christian name Elizabeth.

 1881 Census (4th April) Newport RG11/5264 Folio 39 Book 39 Page 12

-Anne Madge Dart died 4th April 1883, aged 63, at 22 Baldwin Street, Newport.
+Anne Madge Dart died 4th April 1883, with the death recorded at 22 Baldwin Street, Newport, which would appear to confirm that it was her that was incorrectly listed as Elizabeth Dart at the same address for the 1881 census.
 Her death certificate records her age as 63, and that she was the widow of John Dart, Wharf Labourer.
-The certificate carries the mark of "Emma Miles" as informant, presumably the Emma Jones in the 1881 census.
+The certificate carries the mark of "Emma Miles" as informant.

 Back in Weston-super-Mare in the next five and a half years following the census, Daniel and Maria had two further children, Ann, born between January and March 1882, and Emily born between July and September 1886, both born in Weston-super-Mare.
 Sadly, on 1st November 1886, just after the birth of Emily, her father, Daniel Madge Dart, died.
 The death occurred at 29 Palmer Street, Weston-super-Mare, with the death certificate recording Daniel's age as 32, (actually aged 36) and his occupation as "Insurance Agent".